Menu

 English is not the best language to share our story, but due to popular demand, I’ve agreed to take on this monumental task: translating our experience into a tongue that cannot fully capture it.
 Thank you for your grace in knowing there are stories I simply cannot tell—stories you will have to dance along to experience, instead of read.
 With that, I begin, not at the beginning, but before that, in death.

-I was born Ujuli (oo-HOO-lee), one who both is and carries the sun, the moon, and the one carrying the moon.
+I was born Ujuli (oo-HOO-lee), one who both is and carries the day sun and night sun.
 Always opposed and always in sync.

-Before I became Ujuli, I am possibility nestled inside of my womb mother, they themself possibility nestled inside of their womb mother, my ma’mama.
-I dream in a language I can’t yet speak, of swirling colors and whispered emotions.
-I feel the rhythms of the moons and the heartbeats of the Earth, a symphony of cacophonies that reverberate my single cell.
-Already, I sense I’m a vessel for something beyond the ordinary.
+Before I was born Ujuli, I am possibility nestled inside of my womb mother, they themself possibility nestled inside of their womb mother, my ma’mama.
+I dream in a language I can’t yet speak of swirling colors and murmurred emotions.
+I feel the rhythms of the moons and the heartbeats of the Earth, a symphony of cacophonies that reverberate my solitary cell.
+Already, I sense I’m a vessel for something far beyond the ordinary.

 I do not know the day my womb mother separated from their womb mother.
-Elders will later tell me how the fireflies lit the sky above the fire while the moon was dying.
+Elders will later tell me how the fireflies lit a galaxy above the fire as the moon was dying.
 This, they will tell me, is why mother’s father named them the equivalent of Bright New Moon.
-And with this, they will swoon over how ma’dada’s eyes sparkled brighter than the Awakened Sun.
+And with this, they will swoon over how ma’dada’s eyes sparkled brighter than two Awakened Suns.

 What I do know: this is when I learn yearn.
 I am now one less possibility closer to being.
 As vast as fear, yearn is all I can contain.
 Always, I am at risk of bursting through my edges and ceasing to exist.
 Always, I yearn to exist beyond possibility.
 I yearned for myself to couple, to feel satiated, to feel expansion, to feel a new kind of whole, to feel relief from the monotony of this compulsion, to experience something new, to revel in the newness of ONEness.
 For six and six and two Suns, I know only yearn.